 What is Cikumas (pronounced Chikumas)?

-Cikumas is a state of the art Learning Management System (LMS) and assignment distribution system, which totally digitalises the classroom and takes it to the next level.
+Cikumas is a state of the art Learning Management System (LMS) and assignment distribution system.
+It totally digitalises the classroom and takes it to the next level.
 Our aim is to simplify teachers’ work by providing them with tools to efficiently manage their classroom and enhance the student learning experience.
 The platform was created based on our own experiences as students at Zurich International School.

 What experiences inspired the idea?

 We felt frustrated with current technological solutions at school.
-Although grateful to have many options to use in our different classes, we felt that our learning was hindered by having to switch from different softwares all the time to accomplish different tasks.
+We felt that our learning was hindered by having to switch from different softwares to accomplish different tasks.
 Based on this, we wanted to create a comprehensive platform so students and teachers would only require one login in the classroom.
 So, we started to save up our monthly allowances to develop a trial platform.
 When one of our teachers and our parents decided to invest in us and our vision, we knew that we were on to something bigger than we ever imagined.

 Is there an aspect of Cikumas that you find particularly valuable?